madeonawave/SemtX_web/README.md

 # semtx

+This is the website for https://semtx.org

-A Django-powered demo and showcase for semtx, a minimal CSS framework designed for HTMX-powered applications.
+A Django-powered demo and showcase for Semtx CSS, a minimal CSS library.

-## What is semtx?
+## What is Semtx?

-semtx is a lightweight, modern CSS framework built specifically for HTMX applications.
-It provides:
+Semtx is a lightweight, modern, (mostly) Semantic CSS library.

-- **HTMX-Native**: First-class support for loading states, indicators, and swap transitions
-- **Catppuccin Colors**: Beautiful light and dark themes
-- **Zero Dependencies**: Single CSS file, no JavaScript required for styling
-- **Accessible**: Focus states, reduced motion support, 44px minimum touch targets

 ## Project Structure